pontem-network/bridge/README.md

 Once a bridge receives a new transfer on the blockchain A it creates a new proposal on the blockchain B and initiates a voting period on that proposal.
 A proposal usually contains following information:

 - Coin - which coin to mint/unlock.
 Usually generic type.
-- Proposal ID - id of proposal, u128.
+- ID - id of proposal, u128.
 It's a deposit nonce on another network.
 - Amount - amount of coins to transfer, u64.
 - RecipientAddress - address of recipient on another network, should vec<u8>.
 - Metadata - just additional metadata, vec<u8>.